Aquino, Philippine ex-leader who challenged China, is buried

 But while Aquino moved against corruption — detaining his predecessor, Gloria Macapagal Arroyo, and three powerful senators — and initiated anti-poverty programs, the deep-seated inequalities and weak institutions in the Philippines remained too daunting.
 Arroyo was eventually cleared of corruption charges because of insufficient evidence.

-Opponents pounded on missteps, though Aquino left office with high approval ratings.
+Opponents pounded on missteps, although Aquino left office with high approval ratings.
 Philippine presidents are limited to a single term.

+“Let me also remind you that the dictatorship has many faces,” Aquino said in February 2016.
+“There are other personalities who want to reinstate all these to deprive the people of the right processes and put in the hands of one man the power to determine what is right and what is wrong, and who is innocent and who is guilty.”

-In 2016, Duterte allowed the burial of Marcos in a secrecy-shrouded ceremony with military honors in the Heroes’ Cemetery despite protests from pro-democracy activists.
-The late dictator's son and namesake ran for vice president in 2016 but lost by a slim margin, and is reportedly considering the same or even the top post when Duterte's term ends next year.
+Duterte won with a large margin and later allowed the secrecy-shrouded burial of the dictator with military honors at the the Heroes’ Cemetery despite protests from pro-democracy activists.
+U.S.-based Human Rights Watch called Duterte’s first year in office, when he launched his bloody anti-drug crackdown, a “human rights calamity.”

+Marcos’ son lost by a slim margin in the vice presidential race and is reportedly considering a run for the same office or even the top post when Duterte’s term ends next year.

 Associated Press journalist Joeal Calupitan contributed to this report.